vulkomilev/oumi/docs/user_guides/train/environments/notebooks.md

 # Notebook Integration

-This guide covers how to use Oumi in `Jupyter` notebooks or `Google Colab` for interactive model training and experimentation.
+This guide covers how to use Oumi in `Jupyter` notebooks, `VSCode`, and `Google Colab` for interactive model training and experimentation.

-## Setup
+## Jupyter Setup

 ### 1. Install Requirements

 You can install `oumi` with `Jupyter` in two ways:

 Option 1: Install everything at once with dev dependencies:

 ```bash
 # Install Oumi with development dependencies (includes Jupyter)
 pip install oumi[dev]
 ```

 Option 2: Install Jupyter and Oumi separately:

 ```bash
 # Install Jupyter
 pip install jupyterlab ipykernel